KennedyNjuguna/kennedynjuguna.github.io/about.md

 ## INTRO

 Hello!
-I'm Kennedy Njuguna, I am a Junior cloud engineer currently exploring and learning and validating my knowledge on Azure and AWS services and how they come about to optimize business workflows.
+I'm Kennedy Njuguna, I am a Junior cloud engineer currently exploring, learning and validating my knowledge on Azure and AWS services and how they come about to optimize business workflows.

 ## BIO